 In addition to individual research by its faculty, the UP Asian Center also conducts institutional research.
 View most recent projects.

 The Asian Center has published several monographs and books over the years.
-It maintains a website of commentaries on Philippine Foreign Policy, and publishes a peer-reviewed, open-access journal, Asian Studies: Journal of Critical Perspectives on Asia.
+It publishes a peer-reviewed, open-access journal, Asian Studies: Journal of Critical Perspectives on Asia.
 The journal is one of the first of its kind in Asia, and has been published since 1963.

 View our list of publications.